ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_holdoff

     Specifies the length of time (in seconds) the digitizer waits after detecting a trigger before  enabling the trigger subsystem to detect another trigger.
 This attribute affects instrument operation  only when the digitizer requires multiple acquisitions to build a complete waveform.
-The digitizer requires  multiple waveform acquisitions when it uses equivalent-time sampling or when the digitizer is configured for a  multi-record acquisition through a call to niScope_ConfigureHorizontalTiming.
+The digitizer requires  multiple waveform acquisitions when it uses equivalent-time sampling or when the digitizer is configured for a  multi-record acquisition through a call to :py:meth:`niscope.Session.configure_horizontal_timing`.
     Valid Values: 0.0 - 171.8

     The following table lists the characteristics of this property.